nodesource/nsolid/BUILDING.md

 `make -j4 test` does a full check on the codebase, including documentation tests.

 To run the linter, use `make lint`/`vcbuild lint`.
 It will lint JavaScript, C++, and Markdown files.

-To fix auto fixable JavaScript linting errors, use `make lint-js-fix`.

 If you are updating tests and want to run tests in a single test file (e.g. `test/parallel/test-stream2-transform.js`):